Joel Pett

 Joel W. Pett (born September 1, 1953) is an American Pulitzer Prize-winning editorial cartoonist who formerly worked for the Lexington Herald-Leader.
 His cartoons are syndicated by Tribune Content Agency.

-Pett's cartoons have appeared in hundreds of newspapers and magazines nationwide, including The Washington Post, The New York Times, the Los Angeles Times, and The Boston Globe.
-He is a weekly contributor to USA Today, writes a regular feature on cartoons for the Los Angeles Times, and does a monthly cartoon for the educational journal Phi Delta Kappan.
+Pett's cartoons have appeared in hundreds of websites, newspapers and magazines worldwide, including The Washington Post, The New York Times, the Los Angeles Times, The Boston Globe, San Francisco Chronicle, Le Monde and many more.

 Biography

 Pett was born in Bloomington, Indiana.
 He moved to Ibadan, Nigeria, with his family in 1959 before returning to America in 1964.

 After college at Indiana University, he began doing freelance cartooning jobs for over nine years.
 In April 1984, he joined the Lexington Herald-Leader as their staff cartoonist.

 On July 11, 2023, he was let go by the owner of the Herald-Leader, McClatchy Newspapers.
 (The editorial cartoonists of two other newspapers owned by McClatchy, Jack Ohman at the Sacramento Bee and Kevin Siers at the Charlotte Observer, also received notice on that day.)